Boeing 747SP: Development

 Originally designated 747SB for "short body", it was later nicknamed "Sutter's balloon" by employees after 747 chief engineer Joe Sutter.
 Boeing later changed the production designation to 747SP for "special performance", reflecting the aircraft's greater range and higher cruising speed.
-Production of the 747SP ran from 1976 to 1983.
+Production of the 747SP originally ran from 1976 to 1983.
 However, a VIP order for UAE's Abu Dhabi Amiri Flight led Boeing to produce one last SP in 1987.
 Pan Am was the launch customer for the 747SP, taking the first delivery, Clipper Freedom, on March 5, 1976.
 Pan Am then made the first flight of the 747SP on April 25, 1976, making a nonstop flight from New York to Tokyo.

 The 747SP was the longest-range airliner available until the 747-400 entered service in 1989.
 Despite its technical achievements, the SP never sold as well as Boeing hoped.
 Increased fuel prices in the mid-1970s to early 1980s, the SP's heavy wings, high cost, and reduced capacity, and the increased ranges of forthcoming airliners were some of the many factors that contributed to its low sales.
 Only 45 were built.
 However, some of the engineering work on the 747SP was reused with the development of the 747-300.
 In the 747SP, the upper deck begins over the section of fuselage that contains the wing box, not ahead of the wing box (as is the case with the 747-100 and 747-200).
 This same design was used in the 747-300 and newer 747-400, resulting in a stretched upper deck.
 A proposed variant called Boeing 747 ASB, which based on 747SP's design with advanced improvements found on 747-400, includes new glass cockpit, new engine options, and winglets, was announced in 1986 but cancelled later year due to low interest from airlines and in favor of Boeing 777.